What are the Best Animation School Options in the Netherlands? ACR Takes a Look.

-The Netherlands is home to one of the most progressive cities in the world—Amsterdam.
+The Netherlands is home to one of the hippest cities in the world—Amsterdam.
 The capital city has a population of more than 813,000, with close to 1.6 million living in the greater metropolitan area.
 This city, with its live-and-let-live attitude, attracts more than 5 million visitors each year who travel here to enjoy gorgeous scenery (Amsterdam’s parks and canals are world-famous), historic sites such as the Van Gogh Museum and Anne Frank House, cool coffee shops and restaurants, and upscale shopping.
 Other major cities such as Rotterdam, The Hague, and Utrecht have their fair share of attractions as well.

 Besides being a fine place to visit, the Netherlands is also a wonderful place for aspiring artists.
 If you want to study fine art, design, or animation, you will find many schools that offer top-tier programs.
 Examples include Amsterdam University of the Arts, Dutch Art Institute, Royal Academy of Art-The Hague, The Gerrit Rietveld Academie, and Willem de Kooning Academie.

 The Dutch film industry has “blossomed” over the past several years, according to Variety, and animation studios seem to be popping up everywhere too.
 A few include 5am Studios, Colorbleed, Mookx, Studio Pupil, PlusOne, Ambassadors Creative Production Studio, The Outpost, Cortical Studios, and Submarine.
-Now that you have a good idea about what The Netherlands has to offer, let’s explore the animation school options here and what they have to offer.
+Now that you have a good idea about what the Netherlands has to offer, let’s explore the animation school options here and what they have to offer.

 Willem de Kooning Academie, Rotterdam, Netherlands